AndersDeath/diary2/000-current.md

 # 25 October - Wednesday - Yerevan - 391 day of immigration

 This day was nice.
 We found apartments.
+It will be quite expensive 1500 euros per months.